-If ARB determines that the Offset Project Data Report does not meet the standards and requirements specified in this article, the Offset Project Operator or Authorized Project Designee must provide any additional information within 30 calendar days of the ARB determination.
-ARB will review the new information and notify the Offset Project Operator or Authorized Project Designee and verification body of its final decision.
-In re-verifying a revised Offset Project Data Report, the verification body and offset verification team shall be subject to the requirements in sections 95977.1(b)(3)(R)1. through 95977.1(b)(3)(R)4. and must submit the revised Offset Verification Statement to ARB or the Offset Project Registry within 15 calendar days.
+After submitting to CARB a petition for an Offset Project Data Report’s verifiability, the Offset Project Operator and Authorized Project Designee have eight months from the Offset Verification Statement submittal deadline to modify the Offset Project Data Report to correct any offset material misstatement or nonconformance.
+Within eight months of the Offset Verification Statement submittal deadline, the Offset Project Operator or, if applicable the Authorized Project Designee, must either provide the most recent Offset Project Data Report to CARB to determine its verifiability or withdraw its petition.
+By the eight-month deadline, if an Offset Project Data Report is not provided to CARB or if the petition is not withdrawn, then the verification body must submit an Adverse Offset Verification Statement.
+If CARB initially determines that the most recent Offset Project Data Report does not meet the standards and requirements specified in this article, the Offset Project Operator or Authorized Project Designee must provide any additional information requested by CARB within 30 calendar days of notification of CARB’s initial determination.
+CARB will review the new information and notify the Offset Project Operator or Authorized Project Designee and verification body of its final decision.
+If CARB’s final decision is that the Offset Project Data Report is not verifiable, then no registry offset credits or ARB offset credits shall be issued for the applicable Reporting Period and offset verification services for that Reporting Period will be considered complete, unless a forest reversal occurred during the Reporting Period.
+If the Offset Project Data Report was for a Reporting Period with a forest reversal, then CARB shall assign the type and magnitude of the reversal pursuant to section 95983(h).
+In re-verifying a revised Offset Project Data Report, the verification body and offset verification team shall be subject to the requirements in sections 95977.1(b)(3)(R)1. through 95977.1(b)(3)(R)4. and must submit the revised Offset Verification Statement to CARB or the Offset Project Registry within 15 calendar days of CARB’s notification to the Offset Project Operator or Authorized Project Designee and verification body that it determined the Offset Project Data Report to be verifiable.

 If ARB or the Offset Project Registry determines that the detailed verification report required pursuant to 95977.1(b)(3)(R)4.a. does not contain sufficient information to substantiate the attestations in the Offset Verification Statement, then the verification body must submit a revised verification report and a revised Offset Verification Statement to ARB or the Offset Project Registry within 15 calendar days of the determination.

 Upon submission of the Offset Verification Statement to ARB or the Offset Project Registry, the Offset Project Data Report must be considered final and no further changes may be made by the Offset Project Operator or Authorized Project Designee unless the Offset Project Registry or ARB requests any changes as part of their review.
 Once ARB offset credits are issued for the Offset Project Data Report, all offset verification requirements of this article shall be considered complete for the applicable Offset Project Data Report.
+Offset verification services are not complete until ARB offset credits are issued for the GHG emission reductions and GHG removal enhancements reported in an Offset Project Data Report.
+For offset verification services that do not result in ARB offset credit issuance, all offset verification requirements of this article shall be considered complete when CARB notifies the Offset Project Operator or Authorized Project Designee and verification body of its approval of the verification.